lelegard/arm-cpusysregs/docs/build-with-features.md

 FEAT_SHA512, FEAT_SHA3, FEAT_CRC32.

 The recommended strategy is to implement the two versions of critical algorithms in the same universal binary.
-One of the version is "portable".
-It can be compiled on all architectures and uses standard instructions only.
+One version is "portable".
+It can be executed on all architectures and uses standard instructions only.
 The second version explicitly uses the accelerated instructions, either using `asm()` directives or the equivalent compiler intrinsics.